 The Rajaji National Park, a renowned tiger reserve in Uttarakhand came into existence in 1983 when 3 national parks were merged into one.
 There are almost 20 tigers in the park, so you might spot one on a safari.

-Most of the people visit Rishikesh for the white water rafting on the Ganga.
-The river rafting takes almost 3-4 hours and is an extremely tiring activity.
+Most people visit Rishikesh for white water rafting on the Ganga.
+River rafting takes almost 3-4 hours and is an extremely tiring activity.
 If you’re on a short Rishikesh trip, you might not be able to do anything else after rafting.